Team Performance: What Actually Moves the Needle and How to Make It Happen Consistently

 Friction is anything that makes it harder for your team to do their work — unnecessary meetings, unclear processes, tools that don’t work, dependencies that require waiting on other teams, approval chains that slow decisions to a crawl.
 Friction is insidious because it’s invisible to managers who don’t do the work themselves.
 Your team absorbs it daily and often stops mentioning it because they’ve learned it won’t change.

 The fastest way to surface friction is to ask.
 In your one-on-ones: “What’s slowing you down right now?”
 “What’s something you spend time on that doesn’t feel worth it?”
 “If you could change one thing about how we work, what would it be?”
 Then — critically — act on the answers.
-Teams that tell their manager about friction and see nothing change learn not to bother.
+Teams that tell their manager about process bottlenecks and see nothing change learn not to bother.
 Teams that see their manager actually remove blockers develop the habit of raising them.

 Removing friction is often less dramatic than adding new processes or initiatives, but the performance impact is frequently larger.
 An hour of blocked work eliminated is worth more than two hours of motivated effort applied.
+If you suspect your team is losing time to rework or unclear handoffs, that’s friction worth hunting down.

-Google’s Project Aristotle — a multi-year research effort into what made its highest-performing teams different — found that psychological safety was the single most important factor.
 Psychological safety is the belief that you can take interpersonal risks — sharing a half-formed idea, admitting a mistake, disagreeing with the manager — without being penalized for it.

-• React to mistakes by understanding them, not punishing them
+- React to mistakes by understanding them, not punishing them

-• Model vulnerability — admit when you don’t know something, when you were wrong, when you’re figuring it out
+- Model vulnerability — admit when you don’t know something, when you were wrong, when you’re figuring it out

-• Thank people for raising problems, even when the problems are inconvenient
+- Thank people for raising problems, even when the problems are inconvenient

 None of this is soft.
 It’s the structural condition that allows a team to function at a higher level than its individual parts.